You’ve proven that you know your grammar rules – but can you apply them while editing? Complete a test assignment, and show us what you’ve got!

 If you’re accepted as an editor in the Scribbr Academy, the information package you gain access to includes an article with the correct answers to a previous version of our language quiz.

 The earnings are calculated based on fixed per-word rates that we have set for different kinds of assignments.
-We will communicate these rates to you as soon as you are in your Scribbr trial period.
+We will communicate these rates to you as soon as you are in your Scribbr Academy.

 The per-word rate for each order is determined by: